ericbf/sensor-simulator/readme.md

 <h3>Build and Run</h3>

-Before you can run the project for the first time, go into the project root directory in your preferred command-line interface and run this command `npm install`.
-After that simply run the command `npm run-script run` to build and run the application.
+Before you can run the project for the first time, go into the project root directory in your preferred command-line interface and run this command `npm run -s setup`.

+After that, you only need to run the command `npm run -s run` each time to build and run the application.

 <h3>Making Changes</h3>